Penguin Feeding Encounter

 • Guests must wear socks (available for purchase in the Gift Shop), and long pants are highly recommended.

 • Entering the Habitat: Access to the feeding area involves climbing a short flight of steps and walking over uneven terrain.
-You will be seated in the exhibit for the feeding.
+You will be seated in the habitat for the feeding.
 Seats are portable chairs with a weight capacity of 250 lbs.

 • Interacting with our Penguins: We ask that guests walk slowly and carefully, as our penguins will be in the habitat with you.